 The GMC will request a certificate of sponsorship from the College, as well as a few other key documents.
 These documents will already be available as they form part of your application pack.

-Provided your application is successful, the GMC will offer you provisional registration, and ask you to come in for an identity check.
-There is a three month window during which you will need to attend your ID check.
+Provided your application is successful, the GMC will offer you provisional registration, and ask you to complete an identity check.

 This step usually takes around 3-4 weeks but is variable.

-Step 7 – Applying for a Tier 5 Visa CoS
+Step 7 – Applying for a Temporary Work - Government Authorised Exchange Visa CoS

-The offer of provisional registration with the GMC is a requirement for a Tier 5 Visa Certificate of Sponsorship, so it is only at this point that we can place a request for one.
-Visa certificates are issued by the Academy of Medical Royal Colleges (AoMRC), who act as the overarching visa sponsor for the MTI scheme.
+The offer of provisional registration with the GMC is a requirement for a Temporary Work - Government Authorised Exchange Visa Certificate of Sponsorship, so it is only at this point that we can place a request for one.
+Certificates are issued by the Academy of Medical Royal Colleges (AoMRC), who act as the overarching visa sponsor for the MTI scheme.

 Step 8 – Applying for your visa, entering your post and beyond